 For online shopping help, Halfords stocks lots of camping essentials too.

-With special thanks to Rachel and family and to Yvonne and family who road-tested the finished list.
+With special thanks to Rachel and family for their expertise in drawing up the list.
+And to Yvonne and family who road-tested it!

 This is a sponsored post in association with Halfords.
 All content and opinions are my own and I will only ever mention products and services which I believe are relevant and useful to mapandfamily.com’s readers.